-The Self Publication—a collection of photography and personal essays designed to uplift and combat the harsh stereotypes associated with men and women in the Black Community.
-The project is also a traveling exhibit and video series.
+The Self Publication—a creative collection of photography and personal essays designed to uplift and combat the harsh stereotypes associated with men and women in the Black Community.
+The project works as traveling exhibit and video series.

 10 percent of all sales will be donated to thesmartproject.org creative after-school program.

 One of the most compelling exhibitions of the year — one that is beautiful, educational and profound — by using her talent for photography and by creating opportunities for young black women and men to speak to their own experiences in their own words.

 The Self Publication is a supremely-executed collection of photographs and personal essays that center on images of black millenials with a focus on women.
 The Self Publication is equal parts education about the personal effects of racism and colorism and inspiration about the transcendence of

 Nitashia, is a multimedia artist who graduated from Booker T. Washington High School for the Performing and Visual Arts.
 She went on to become an alumna of Texas Woman’s University with a BFA in Design Communication.
 She is also an alumna of the Master of Arts in Teaching (MAT) in Art + Design Education program offered at the Rhode Island School of Design.
 She has gone on to win awards from well known camera companies and competitions.

 She's an independent designer, photographer, and visual artist who loves to collaborate with fellow artists and working on her creative after school program.
 Her goals have always involved using her talents to make others happy and to make positive changes in the world.